kathuriaas/kathuriaas.github.io/nodejs/install_nvm.md

 layout: default
 parent: NodeJS
 ---
-# Install nvm (Node Version Manager)
+# Install NVM

-NVM can be used to manage multiple node versions on same machine.
+NVM (Node Version Manager) can be used to manage multiple node versions on same machine.

 ## Windows